fcdimitr/fglt/README.md

 ## System environment

-The FGλT library has been tested under Ubuntu 18.04 and macOS Catalina v10.15.6.
+The FGlT library has been tested under Ubuntu 18.04 and macOS Catalina v10.15.6.
 The only prerequisite is a `C++` compiler (optionally, with `cilk` support, see [Installation](#installation))

 ## Installation

-To generate the FGλT library and program:
+To generate the FGlT library and program:

     mkdir build; cd build
     ../configure